bra-i-am/chat_libraries_test/COMPARISON.md

 ### [Chat UI Kit: ChatScope](https://github.com/chatscope/chat-ui-kit-react)

-#### Personal Score: 9.5/10
+#### Personal Score: 9.3/10

-- Ease of Use: 8.5/10 -> More complex implementation due to the components count with more customizable attributes and manual processes; [example of use](src/chat_components/ChatScope.tsx)
+- Ease of Use: 9.5/10 -> A little more complex but flexible implementation due to the components count with more customizable interfaces and props that intend to execute some processes manually like the need of using a `onChange` listener in the `MessageInput` component to manage the `typingIndicator`; [example of use](src/chat_components/ChatScope.tsx)
-- Customization: 9/10 -> Customizable through [SCSS variable overrides](https://github.com/chatscope/chat-ui-kit-styles/issues/5), offering a high degree of customization
+- Customization: 9/10 -> Customizable through [SCSS variable overrides](https://github.com/chatscope/chat-ui-kit-styles/issues/5) or directly through inline styles offering a high degree of customization.
+Moreover, this library has a lot of independent components
 - Documentation: 9.5/10 -> Fully created in [Storybook](https://chatscope.io/storybook/react/?path=/docs/documentation-introduction--docs), complete and well-maintained

 #### Additional Notes: